The Memoir of Long Island Food Not Bombs, Sunday, Sept. 29th 2013

 Unfortunately, the village of Hempstead doesn’t want us using their trashcans, so our volunteers have to collect all the trash, compost, and cardboard at the end of the day and transport it all to dumps, compost piles and recycling centers.
 This tedious task takes time, and by 5:30pm there’s still a few of us at the Train Station parking lot cleaning up.

 Like I’ve said before, there are some who only see our Food Shares and don’t see everything else that goes on around them.
 By 5:30pm, Rose Zacchi the volunteer who has been collecting donations since 10am, and who volunteered at our produce section during the food share, is back in eastern Long Island doing her 5th pickup of the day.
 This time she’s filled her car with orange juice she’ll be taking to a drug rehabilitation clinic.
-At the same time, Fast Car Jon, Randy, Stanly, James and I are all still at the Hempstead Train Station packing away cardboard, trash and left over bread.
+At the same time, Fast Car Jon, Judy, Stanly, James and I are all still at the Hempstead Train Station packing away cardboard, trash and left over bread.
 It isn’t until 6pm, that all our volunteers leave the Train Station parking lot, but even then the work isn’t finished.

-At 6:15pm we’ve delivered food to the Interfaith Nutrition Network and fifteen minutes later, Randy is bringing garbage to the dump.
+At 6:15pm we’ve delivered food to the Interfaith Nutrition Network and fifteen minutes later, Judy is bringing garbage to the dump.
 At 8pm Fast Car Jon is delivering cardboard to the recycling center.
-By 10:45 pm, Randy’s delivered leftover bread to Phoenix House in Hauppauge and Pronto soup kitchen in Bayshore.
+By 10:45 pm, Judy’s delivered leftover bread to Phoenix House in Hauppauge and Pronto soup kitchen in Bayshore.
 By 11:45pm I’ve completed washing all of the day’s dishes (just in time for the second showing of the series finally of Breaking Bad at Midnight).
 And at 9am the next day Karen Sacket is taking left over produce to Phoenix House in Wainscott.

 In all, Sunday Sept.
 29th, 2013 wasn’t a special day for Long Island Food Not Bombs, it was a normal day, like any other Sunday.
 It’s also not like Hempstead is our only food share, we actually have six in total, and a few dozen pantries and soup kitchens we deliver to each week.
 The thing about Long Island Food Not Bombs is that we operate 24/7, and when we say that, we really mean that.